Deadhead Miles

-Deadhead Miles is a 1973 American road comedy film directed by Vernon Zimmerman from a script by Terrence Malick, and starring Alan Arkin and Paul Benedict.
-Actors Bruce Bennett, George Raft and Ida Lupino make cameos.
+Deadhead Miles is a 1972 American absurdist comedy road film directed by Vernon Zimmerman, written by Terrence Malick, and stars Alan Arkin as Cooper, a hillbilly drifter who takes a Peterbilt semi-truck with stolen goods on a long haul cross-country trip along with an unnamed English hitchhiker (Paul Benedict).

+The film was shot entirely on location in and around the cities of Knoxville and Nashville in Tennessee, Madrid and Santa Fe in New Mexico, and Chino and Sacramento in California around late 1970 to early 1971.

 Plot

 Cooper and Durazno knock out a truck driver and steal his rig.
 They take it back to a shop where it is repainted and the numbers are filed.
 In it they find a truckload of carburetors.
 Cooper abandons Durazno at a gas station and sets out as an independent driver of the yellow Peterbilt.

 Cooper picks up a hitchhiker but refuses to also give a ride to the man's accompanying woman and dog.
 At a diner, the two notice the Duke of Interstate 40 eating at another table.
 Cooper asks him about his rig, which annoys the Duke.
 Cooper and the hitchhiker watch Samson and Delilah at a drive-in as Cooper discusses professions he's considered as a means to make money and how he reads the almanac so that he can be learning and earning money at the same time.

 Cooper visits a shopkeeper and attempts to earn money by either selling some of the stolen carburetors or hustling work as an independent hauler but is turned down because the shopkeeper works with the wholesalers.
 The hitchhiker finds several prospective customers in the meantime and they pack the already-full truck with tiles and live chickens to be hauled, stealing food and supplies from other trucks.
 They visit the place where Cooper says his wife lives but she is not there.
 They are pulled over by a policeman and Cooper lies that he recently returned from the war to get the officer to let him go quickly without checking the contents of the truck.
 During the night, Cooper takes Benzedrine to stay awake while driving.

 The next day, Cooper and the hitchhiker are once again stopped by the police and forced to show the logbook, which is not up to date.
 The police also note that the plates are not Cooper's and the trailer is over its stated weight.
 In exchange for not charging him, the police convince Cooper to leave four tons of his goods on the shoulder for them.
 Cooper quickly dumps some of the goods and tells the hitchhiker to close the door but the hitchhiker fails to secure the door and most of the tiles and live chickens pour out of the back and onto the highway.